bright/new-www/content/projects/circles-–-online-group-support.md

 <TitleWithIcon sectionTitle='Circles’ perspective' titleIcon='/images/clients_perspective_icon.svg' titleIconAlt='Circles’ perspective' />

+**Kobi Avriel – VP R&D at Circles**

-<blockquote><h2>Bright Inventions is above our expectations</h2><div>We have found Bright Inventions to be a professional group of people that we feel we can trust, as an integral part of our company, not only to deliver in the right quality, but be proactive, contributing from their experience to help us shape the company’s R&D and product.
-Their ability to source experts has been exceptional.
-Bright Inventions is above our expectations, and we are very happy from both the great quality of people we are fortunate to work with, and the professionalism that seems to be in Bright Inventions DNA.</div><footer>Kobi Avriel – VP R&D at Circles</footer></blockquote>
+*We have found Bright Inventions to be a professional group of people that we feel we can trust, as an integral part of our company, not only to deliver in the right quality, but be proactive, contributing from their experience to help us shape the company’s R&D and product.
+Their ability to source experts has been exceptional.*

+*Bright Inventions is above our expectations, and we are very happy from both the great quality of people we are fortunate to work with, and the professionalism that seems to be in Bright Inventions DNA.*

 <TitleWithIcon sectionTitle='what is next' titleIcon='/images/results_icon_title_small.png' titleIconAlt='what is next' />